up/mashi/README.md

 The Mashi Timeline Toolkit is free software; you can redistribute it and/or modify it under the terms of the version 2 of the GNU General Public License (the "GPL").
 For (re)distribution without GPL ask for our commercial license.

-The Mashi Timeline Toolkit is free software; you can redistribute and/or modify it under the terms of the version 2 of the GNU General Public License (the "GPL").
-For (re)distribution without GPL ask for our commercial license.

 Read the [full licence text](http://mashi.tv/LICENSE.md).